edubkendo/tower-docs/en/guides/models/relations/n-n.md

-## Many-to-Many Relationships
+## (todo) Many-to-Many Relationships

 Many to many relationships where the inverse documents are stored in a separate collection from the base document are defined using Tower's hasAndBelongsToMany macro.
-This exhibits similar behaviour to Active Record with the exception that no join collection is needed, the foreign key ids are stored as arrays on either side of the relation.
+This exhibits similar behavior to Active Record with the exception that no join collection is needed, the foreign key ids are stored as arrays on either side of the relation.

 ## Defining